ambroiseRabier/ngx-matomo/CONTRIBUTING.md

 ## Publishing

-Pusblishing is done by tag on master branch by Travis.
+Pusblishing is done by tag on master branch by Travis, `src/projects/ngx-matomo/package.json` version had to be changed manually though
+(don't use `npm version` as it modify the wrong package.json).
+Make a commit and tag it by using version number.

 ## Code scaffolding